-- You can decide not to have sex if you have no other birth control handy.
+- Can decide not to have sex if you have no other birth control handy

-- Abstinence is best practiced when can have an honest talk with your partner about sex, boundaries, and what you want.
+- Best practiced when you can be honest with your partner about sex, boundaries, and what you want

-- May be hard to stick to, especially in situations that can lead to sex.
+- It may be hard to stick to, especially in situations that can lead to sex.

 - Both partners need to communicate clearly and agree to practice it.

-- If you change your mind in the moment and end up having sex, you are not protected from pregnancy or STDs.
-Therefore, even if you are planning on abstinence, think about keeping other birth control (like condoms) around just in case.
-Emergency contraception can also prevent pregnancy if used within 5 days of unprotected sex.
+- If you change your mind and end up having sex, you can still get pregnant or an STI.
+Therefore, even if you plan to practice abstinence, consider keeping other birth control (e.g. condoms) around just in case.
+Emergency contraception can also prevent pregnancy if used within 5 days of sex without birth control.

 Family PACT Coverage

 Abstinence is free.
-However, if you are eligible, a provider can still talk with you about how to discuss abstinence with your partner, and help you set up a backup method of birth control if needed.
-You can search for a Family PACT provider near you by clicking on the “Find Providers” button in the top right hand corner of this page.
+However, if you are eligible, discuss with your provider how to discuss abstinence with your partner.
+Your provider can help you select a backup method of birth control.
+Search for a nearby Family PACT provider: click “Find Providers” in the top right-hand corner of this page.